President Trump Doesn’t Believe Allegations Against Jim Jordan

 DiSabato allegedly told Jordan that he planned to go public with the accusations of abuse.
 Jordan apparently told him to “please leave me out of it.”
 After he went public, and after being questioned by reports, Jordan said he feels “bullied” by DiSabato.

 Another wrestler, Dunyasha Yetts, has come forward with allegations of abuse.
-When speaking to NBC News, Yetts said: “For God’s sake, Strauss’s locker was right next to Jordan’s and Jordan even said he’d kill him if he tried anything with him.”
+When speaking to NBC News, Yetts said, “For God’s sake, Strauss’s locker was right next to Jordan’s and Jordan even said he’d kill him if he tried anything with him.”

 Jordan’s denial of knowing about the sexual abuse has come under fire, as has Trump’s defense of him.
 But Trump, who has himself been accused of sexual abuse by 19 women, seems unfazed.
 The same day as he defended Jordan, it was announced that he hired Bill Shine, a former Fox News executive who was ousted from the company after allegations that he covered up several instances of sexual abuse.